mipyykko/cybersecuritybase-project/README.md

 ##### Fix:

-Enable CSRF in ``SecurityConfiguration.java`` by commenting out or removing the line ``http.csrf().disable();`` Note, that for example newer Chrome browsers catch this exploit and stop the user from submitting the form.
+Enable CSRF in ``SecurityConfiguration.java`` by commenting out or removing the line ``http.csrf().disable();`` Other security configurations are also non-existant, so implementing those should be first priority.
+Note, that for example newer Chrome browsers catch this exploit and stop the user from submitting the form.

 ### A4: Insecure direct object references and A10: Unvalidated redirects and forwards